Through Seasons of Fire

-When Katherine meets the dazzling Douglas Gallagher, a man as confident and as fearless as she, a successful man who has left his own past behind, an uncompromising-even ruthless-man, she is asked to choose between her past and her future.
+When Katherine meets the dazzling Douglas Gallagher, a man as confident and as fearless as she, a successful man who has left his own past behind, an uncompromising- even ruthless -man, she must choose between her past and her future.
 And the choice is so much more complicated than she expected!
-Because for Katherine, deciding where-and who-home really is will change her forever.
+Because for Katherine, deciding where – and who – home really is will change her forever.
 And for good.

 Waiting for Hope

 In 1905, Hope Birdwell is a spirited young woman of strong will and uncompromising dreams.
 Exchanging her routine life as the domestic servant of a wealthy family for the demanding self-reliance of a Wyoming homesteader is the first step in her plan for success.
 Hope is finally on her way to the home and the future she has always desired, and she will not allow any distractions into her life – or her heart.